 The poll also showed Thai people were marginally better off in 2018 with nearly 32% reporting this status while over 42% remained unchanged and nearly 26% said they were worse off.
 Nearly 54% of Thai people were optimistic about prospects for 2019 while 40% were pessimistic.

 Exploratory talks between Pheu Thai and Democrat party towards a pact or even a coalition deal for a new Thai government reported

-Constitution pushing parties into an arrangement to prevent a pro junta PM being elected
+Constitution pushing parties into an arrangement to prevent a pro-junta PM from being elected

-All parties weighing up opinion polls and soundings from constituencies to take stock of realities on the ground and final seats tally
+All parties weighing up opinion polls and soundings from constituencies to take stock of realities on the ground and final seat tally

 Two former political forces, once implacable foes, now find more common ground

 This is believed to have prompted the invitation to the Democrat party.
 The approach was confirmed by the Bangkok Post and attributed to a senior party member involved with the party’s electoral strategy.